-Title: Prospective, non-interventional study to evaluate the safety and effectiveness of Obizur in real-life practice
+Title: Prospective and retrospective, non-interventional study to evaluate the safety and effectiveness of Obizur in real-life practice

-Original protocol version 1.0, date: 21 MAR 2016; Protocol Amendment 1: 03 JUN 2016
+Original protocol version 1.0, date: 21 MAR 2016; Protocol Amendment 1: 03 JUN 2016; Protocol Amendment 2: 24 MAY 2017 Protocol Amendment 3: 20 JUL 2018

-Main author: , MD,
+Main author:

 Rationale and background: Acquired haemophilia A (AH) is an uncommon and potentially life threatening autoimmune disease in which non-haemophilic persons develop autoimmune inhibitors directed against circulating blood coagulation factors, including factor VIII (FVIII).
 Obizur (susoctocog alfa) is a purified, recombinant, B-domain-deleted porcine sequence FVIII (pFVIII).
-Obizur temporarily replaces inhibited FVIII with a recombinant pFVIII, based on the rationale that it is sufficiently similar to human (hFVIII) to have a haemostatic effect, yet sufficiently different so as to be less susceptible to inactivation by circulating inhibitors.
+Obizur temporarily replaces inhibited FVIII with a recombinant pFVIII, based on the rationale that it is sufficiently similar to human FVIII (hFVIII) to have a haemostatic effect, yet sufficiently different so as to be less susceptible to inactivation by circulating inhibitors.